jamesloper/focus-router/README.md

 # The Focus Router Mission

-While other routers have `<Route/>`, focus-router is a 100% static router.
-This means routes can be defined outside of React, and this provides some excellent advantages.
+While other routers have routes defined in `<Route/>` tags, Focus Router routes are be defined outside of React, and this provides some excellent advantages.

-Here is an example of a simple React app which has a Home Page route, demonstrating the radical simplicity and focus of focus-router.
+Here is an example of a simple React app which has a Home Page route, demonstrating the radical simplicity and focus of Focus Router.

 ```javascript
 import React from 'react';